 Nearly all asset search fields also apply to service searches, allowing results to be filtered by asset attributes such as operating system as well as service attributes like banners.
 Take a look at the updated search query syntax documentation for additional information and let us know what you think.

-Collaborate with coworkers, create single-organization administrators, and provide view-only access to the inventory with Teams in Rumble Network Discovery.
+Collaborate with coworkers, create single-organization administrators, and provide view-only access to the inventory with Your Team in Rumble Network Discovery.
 Beta 6 adds a full permissions matrix, enabling users to have one level of access to all organizations as well as a separate per-organization role.
 In the example below, a new user is being configured with view access to all organizations and Administrator access to Headquarters.
 Roles can be used for cross-department collaboration, limiting view-only guest users to a single organization, and much more.

 The agent now reports remaining scan time, has improved protocol coverage, updated fingerprints, and bug fixes for race conditions that can occur during high-speed scans.
 Also a new installation screen.